 Southeastern College wishes to eliminate possible areas of misunderstanding before students begin class.
 This allows the College to devote future efforts to support our student's education.
-At Southeastern College, tuition and fees are charged to the student by the semester/pay period.
+At Southeastern College, tuition and fees are charged to the student by the semester/\pay period.
 Each semester is 16 weeks in duration for credit hour programs.
-Each pay period is 450 hours (900 clock hour program) & 370 hours (740 clock hour program) in duration for clock hour programs.
+Each pay period is 450 hours (900 clock hour program), 370 hours (740 clock hour program) and 500 hours (1500 clock hour program) in duration for clock hour programs.
 Southeastern College students are not charged by the course or by credit hours.
 Southeastern College's student tuition and fees are subject to annual review and modification.